Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-When enabled, Kong will log information about Admin API access and database row insertions, updates, and deletes.
+When enabled, Kong logs information about Admin API access and database row insertions, updates, and deletes.